 This art is designed to hang away from the wall so the fluctuation of wind and air can alter the movement of the squares while projecting shadows on the wall.
 The shadows are reflections of the art that are transferred from fiber to wall as our personalities are echoed to the next generation.

 I also create Judaica Wedding Canopies, Chuppot.
 It is extremely meaningful to me to create a personal statement for a bride and groom to begin their life together.
-These Chuppot, become family heirlooms which get passed from generation to generation.
+These Chuppot, become family heirlooms that get passed from generation to generation.
 L’Dor V’Dor.

-I love the process of creating a design concept, expanding it and cajoling it until it becomes a reality.
+I love the process of creating a design concept, expanding it, and cajoling it until it becomes a reality.